ArnaultMICHEL/guacamole-compose/README.md

 # guacamole-compose

-Docker compose project with oeycloak and guacamole
+Docker compose project with keycloak and guacamole

 ## To get started with no configurations, run